 “Calling yourself a guru while giving nothing but common knowledge advice on your blog irritates me.
 I don’t visit your site to learn something I already know – that everyone already knows.” ~ Stacey Roberts on ProBlogger

-When I announced, several years ago, that I was going to create a blog, my friends and former colleagues applauded me for doing do, stating “you should after all you are THE GURU on that subject”, well it’s good to feel appreciated but I have never considered myself a guru on any subject, even those I consider I have an expert level knowledge of, the challenge being there is always someone who knows something you don’t.
-Then I also had another challenge, at a chance meeting I was told:
+When I announced, several years ago, that I was going to create a blog, my friends and former colleagues applauded me for doing do.
+One stating “you should after all you are THE GURU on that subject”.
+Well it’s good to feel appreciated but I have never considered myself a guru on any subject, even those I consider I have an expert level knowledge of.
+The challenge being there is always someone who knows something you don’t.
+Then I also had another challenge, at a chance meeting the words:

 “When you write you should be authoritative on that subject and always offer a unique perspective.” ~ Harold Ekstein.

 There is the primary challenge, pleasing all your reader’s viewpoints at the same time.
 Trying to fake a skill, or trying to show yourself as something you’re not can never be a good idea.
 There are several types of article that any writer can create, including: